sateeshreddy37/jenkins/notes.md

 ---
 ![preview](images.md/2.md.png)

-Give to the vm to inbound port upto all ports on running
+Give to the vm to inbound port change allow to 8080 port (or else) give  all ports on running using (*)
 ![preview](./images.md/3.md.png)

 Now you can check on jenkins on using your publicip address through following commond